By Orit Kent and Allison Cook

 As part of a larger study of student understandings of rabbinics—what it is, how it is learned, and what it’s for—it was clear to the research team that it would be important to include the voices of day school educators who teach rabbinics.
 We interviewed ten educators, including those who teach rabbinics and those who supervise its teaching.
 We sought diversity by denomination (of the school and its students), geography, perceived sophistication of the school’s curricular approach by the standards and benchmarks team, and the educator’s pre-service preparation (rabbinic ordination, graduate level study of education, academic study of rabbinic text).
 We asked them how they conceptualized rabbinics and what understandings they wanted to develop in their students.

-The educators we spoke with respected the complexity of rabbinic texts and the possibility that one could teach for a multiplicity of understandings.
-Yet when asked what understandings they themselves prioritized in their teaching, almost everyone emphasized inculcating in students an understanding of rabbinics as a model for reasoning and ethical decision making.
+The educators we spoke with respected the complexity of rabbinic texts and the possibility that one could teach for multiple understandings.
+Yet when asked what understandings they prioritized in their teaching, almost everyone emphasized promoting an understanding of rabbinics as a model for reasoning and ethical decision making.
 Continue reading

 By Ziva R. Hassenfeld